A Must-See Look at the Programmer's Mindset

 A successful programmer puts people first.
 Programmers make it as easy as possible for end users to use their program, whether it's putting together documentation or actually getting hands-on in showing someone how to use the solution.

 If you enjoy solving problems, that's one of the best things about being a programmer.
-You can create solutions that help businesses deliver successful outcomes to their customers, which generates more customer satisfaction and profit for companies.
+You can create solutions that help businesses deliver successful customer outcomes, generating more customer satisfaction and profit for companies.

 What's even better is coming up with your own solution and building your own application.
-Many coders take on side projects that help them have fun coding whenever their careers get stressful.
+Many coders take on side projects that help them enjoy coding whenever their careers get stressful.